TEDESolutions - Wtryskarki Tederic

 Excessive Clamping Force (Over-Clamping)

-• Surface defects (burns, discoloration)
+• Surface defects (burns, streaks)

 • Weak weld lines from trapped air